yossef-elgendy/client-service-for-microservices-architecture-project/README.md

 ### Usage

 Once the installation is complete, you can explore the API endpoints and integrate this service with the client-side application for nursery search functionality.

+### Acknowledgments

+This project is part of a Bachelor's thesis and microservices architecture.